 Remote patient monitoring (RPM) has grown rapidly in U.S. health care practices and health care systems.
 In 2019, the Centers for Medicare & Medicaid Services implemented monthly reimbursement for medical device supply and training, data transmission, and clinical evaluation of RPM.
-With this alignment of incentives, RPM has strong potential to improve health outcomes and reduce overall health care costs.
+Although the COVID-19 pandemic was a strong force behind the rapid adoption and implementation of RPM, a large body of evidence demonstrates its ability to expand access to care and improve health outcomes while reducing costs.

 Since its RPM product launch in June 2019, 100Plus RPM has serviced over 30,000 patients in 426 health care practices.
 In this white paper, we examine the trends of 100Plus RPM patients in three key metrics: weight, blood glucose, and blood pressure.
-We additionally review the results of health care provider surveys on the impact of 100Plus RPM on patient care and discuss the potential effects on health outcomes and costs.
+In addition, we review the results of health care provider surveys on the impact of 100Plus RPM on patient care and discuss the potential effects on health outcomes and costs.

-Mean Improvement in Clinical Parameters over Patients' First 180 days
+Mean Improvement in Clinical Parameters over Patients' First 180 days of providers believe 100Plus has reduced or greatly reduced the incidence of hospitalizations and other forms of high acuity care.